Protect Your Loved Ones With A Life Insurance Plan

 Understand that most life insurance companies offer a range of different payment options to your beneficiaries.
 If you think those you leave behind would be better off receiving periodic payments, then this is something you have to decide now.
 You can choose to give the lump sum or to break it up.

 Although it may seem a bit strange, the companies with the highest financial ratings are not necessarily the best life insurance companies you can choose.
 As long as you’re dealing with an “A”-rated company, you should be fine in terms of the company’s financial stability and ability to pay the balance once you pass on.

 When purchasing life insurance, the issue of term or whole life insurance is one of the first decisions you need to make.
 Generally, term insurance is much cheaper but whole life policies have a cash value.
 The question you need to ask the agent is what are the fees and cost associated with cashing in a whole life policy?
-In most cases the fees are very expensive, and term life ends up being a much better value for your money.
+In most cases, the fees are very expensive, and term life ends up being a much better value for your money.

-One tip when purchasing life insurance, always tell the truth about your health issues.
+One tip when purchasing life insurance, always tells the truth about your health issues.
 Even if you are able to make it through the medical tests and reviews done by the insurance company and get the policy issued, it is not a good idea.
 Insurance companies investigate claims and if they suspect your information is not valid, the claim will not be paid and your heirs could be tied up in court for years.